 Download a summary of University-wide Sources of funding for current students.

 The James Scholarship

-At St John's, The Ioan and Rosemary James Scholarship supports international undergraduates in financial need from developing countries.
-The scholarship covers University and College fees, and a living cost grant as well as one return airfare per year.
-All applicants must apply to the University and be offered a place for undergraduate study at St John’s for undergraduate study before their application can be considered.
+At St John’s The Ioan and Rosemary James Scholarships support international undergraduates in financial need from developing countries.
+The scholarship covers University and College fees, and a living cost grant as well as one return economy class per year.
+All applicants must apply to the University and be offered a place for undergraduate study in the University before their application can be considered.
 St John’s offer-holders in all subjects are eligible to apply if they satisfy the nationality requirements for REACH Oxford scholarships.
 Preference may be given to offer-holders in Mathematics before awards are considered in other subjects and the College reserves the right to award a Scholarship to a candidate who holds and offer from another college.
-To apply, follow the guidance and fill in the application form for REACH Oxford scholarships on the main University website.
-A number of REACH Oxford scholarships (formerly Oxford Student Scholarships) are offered to students from low-income countries who, for political or financial reasons, or because suitable educational facilities do not exist, cannot study for a degree in their own countries.
+To apply, follow the guided line and fill in the application for the REACH Oxford scholarships.

 Oxford Bursaries are available for Home students from lower income households.
 Eligible students are entitled to up to £4,500 in their first year and up to £3,300 in subsequent years of their course.
 If you are entitled to an award you will be sent a notification letter by Student Funding Services.